topoliino/Getting-and-Cleaning-Data-Course-Project/README.md

 1. Appropriately labels the data set with descriptive variable names.
 1. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+##A more precise description of what the run_analysis.R script does:
+###0.
+Loads the libraries plyr, dplyr and data.table.
+###0.
+Downloads the data and unzip's it.
+###1.
+Merges the training and the test sets to create one data set.
+- The columns of subject_test.txt, y_test.txt and X_test.txt are attached
+- The columns of subject_train.txt, y_train.txt and X_train.txt are attached
+- the train set is attached as extra rows in the test set
+##2.
+Extract only the measurements on the mean and standard deviation for each measurement.
+- columns that do not have mean or std are deleted